Scales: Scales of measures

-Quantization scales of a measure are compared in \cref{resultsC} with box scales: \begin{definition}[Box scales of a measure] Let $ \Psi$ be a scaling and $ \mu$ a positive Borel measure on a metric space $(X,d)$.
+Then \emph{lower and upper quantization scales} of $ \mu$ for a given scaling $ \Scl$ are defined by: and Quantization scales of a measure are compared in \cref{resultsC} with box scales of measures: \begin{definition}[Box scales of a measure] Let $ \Scl$ be a scaling and $ \mu$ a positive Borel measure on a metric space $(X,d)$.
 We define the \emph{lower box scale} and the \emph{$ * $-lower box scale} of $ \mu$ by:

+where $\mathcal{B}$ is the set of Borel subsets of $X$.
 Similarly, we define the \emph{upper box scale} and the \emph{$ * $-upper box scale} of $ \mu$ by:

-where $\mathcal{B}$ is the set of Borel subsets of $X$. \end{definition} As for Hausdorff scales of measures we chose that all box scales of the null measure are equal to $0$ as a convention.
+\end{definition} As for Hausdorff scales of measures, we choose that all box scales of the null measure are equal to $0$ as a convention.
 The following is straightforward: \begin{lemma} Let $(X, d)$ be a metric space and $\mu$ a Borel measure on $X$.
-Given $\Psi$ a scaling, it holds:
+Given $\Scl$ a scaling, it holds: